bitextor/bitextor/docs/OUTPUT.md

 ## Deduplication

-Bitextor may also perform the deduplication of the generated corpus (enabled via `dedup: true`), and generate the following files that will contain only unique sentence pairs:
+Bitextor may also perform the deduplication of the generated corpus (enabled via `deduped: true`), and generate the following files that will contain only unique sentence pairs:

 * `{lang1}-{lang2}.deduped.tmx.gz`: **deduplicated TMX** corpus, which will contain a list of URLs for the sentence pairs that were found in multiple websites.